Telenav/telenav-github/README.md

 Contains workflow `.yml` files used by Github Actions to build on push or pull request for kivakit, mesakit, lexakai, lexakai-annotations and perhaps others.

-Original workflow files are in `workflows/` and are symlinked into `.github/workflows`.
+Workflow files are in `.github/workflows/`.

 What's Here
 -----------